snorkel-team/snorkel/README.md

 * _[Learning to Compose Domain-Specific Transformations for Data Augmentation](https://arxiv.org/abs/1709.01643)_ (NIPS 2017)
 * _[Gaussian Quadrature for Kernel Features](https://arxiv.org/abs/1709.02605)_ (NIPS 2017)

-## Tutorial Quick Start
+## Quick Start

-This section has the commands to quickly get started running the tutorial notebooks.
+This section has the commands to quickly get started running Snorkel.
 For more detailed installation instructions, see the [Installation section](#installation) below.
 These instructions assume that you already have [conda](https://conda.io/) installed.